 |Puppy cost||Avg.
 Food cost /month||The total cost/year|

-|₹6,000 to ₹18,000||₹1,000 to ₹3,000||₹5,000 to ₹12,000|
+|₹6,000 to ₹20,000||₹1,000 to ₹3,000||₹5,000 to ₹12,000|

 When to choose a Rajapalayam dog?

-- You have extensive knowledge about handling a large breed
+- You have extensive knowledge about handling a large breed.

-- You have time to spend with the dog and can provide an ample amount of exercise
+- You have time to spend with the dog.

-- The dog has a place to play and run around
+- The dog has a place to play and run around.

-- Adult supervision is necessary when they are with kids or smaller pets
+- Adult supervision is necessary when they are with kids or smaller pets.

-Rajapalayam Dogs around the world
+Rajapalayam Dogs in USA and around the world

 How to identify an original Rajapalayam dog?

-Where to buy a Rajapalayam dog?
+Where can I buy a Rajapalayam dog?